tuna/tunasync/README.md

 ## TODO

 - [ ] split to `tunasync-manager` and `tunasync-worker` instances
-	- use HTTP as communication protocol
+	- [ ] use HTTP as communication protocol
+	- [ ] implement manager as status server first, and use python worker
+	- [ ] implement go worker
 - Web frontend for `tunasync-manager`
 	- [ ] start/stop/restart job
 	- [ ] enable/disable mirror